 Choose from the following to find a site:

-Many families head for the mountains during the winter months just to play in the snow.
 Several areas on the Forest are popular for sledding and innertubing.
-However, a fast ride downslope can end against a tree or even out into a busy highway, so caution and attention to safety should be observed.
-If young children are involved, adults should take a change of clothes, watch for signs of fatigue, and make time for rest and high energy snacks.
+However, a fast ride downslope can end against a tree or even out into a busy highway, so use caution and pay attention!
+Use helmets, take changes of clothes, watch for signs of fatigue, and make time for rest and high energy snacks.

-Rose Springs - Located off of Forest Road 46 about 15 miles south of Pomeroy, WA, this area offers the perfect slope for sledding.
-This area is located off of the road with ample parking.
+Rose Springs - 15 miles south of Pomeroy, WA on FSR 46.
+This area offers the perfect slope for sledding with ample parking.

-Andies Prairie - This area is located just off of Oregon State Highway 204, 7 miles east of Tollgate and offers a place for the whole family to play.
+Andies Prairie - 7 miles east of Tollgate , OR off State HWY 204.
+Offers a place for the whole family to play.

 DOWNHILL SKIING AND SNOWBOARDING

 This forest administers two ski areas in the heart of the Blues.
 Ski Bluewood and Spout Springs ski areas operate under a special use permit and offer downhill skiing opportunities from late Nov. through early April.

 With the right equipment, minimum snow cover, and flat ground, cross-country skiing is winter sport that can be enjoyed almost anywhere, by anyone.
 Although designated, marked areas are limited on the forest; many opportunities are available for the Nordic Ski enthusiast.
 A variety of landscapes await skiers, from dense forest canopy to wide open prairie.
 Roads, closed during the winter months allow skiers to explore the winter forest.
 A few marked Nordic trail systems are available on the forest.
 Designated trails are marked with blue diamond shaped markers and primarily follow existing roads.
 Most designated routes are suitable for beginning and intermediate skiers.